viebel/blog.klipse.tech/_posts/2016-04-15-static-fns.md

 - [Clojurescript defprotocol's secret]({% post_url 2016-04-09-clojurescript-protocols-secret  %})
 - [IFn's magic beyond defprotocol secret]({% post_url 2016-04-11-extend-ifn %})

-In this article, we present the differences between static and dynamic dispath in `clojurescript`.
+In this article, we present the differences between static and dynamic dispatch in `clojurescript`.

 ### The Power of `call` in Javascript